 Important: Checking for Accuracy Before Placing Schematic Areas

-Before placing and using a Schematic area, highlight the area category in the Schematic Irrigation areas dialog box and click Edit.
+Before placing and using a Schematic area, select the corresponding Schematic type in the Schematic Irrigation Manager and click Edit.

-You can also make any other necessary changes at this point by following our steps to Edit Schematic Categories.
+You can also make any other necessary changes at this point by following our Configuring and Editing Schematic Types steps.

 We’ve found some users' projects to have the following errors in the Schematic data:

-- Some areas have an efficiency/safety factor, while others are at 100% efficiency
+Some Schematic areas have an efficiency/safety factor, while others are at 100% efficiency

 For this reason, we recommend taking a quick look and confirming these rates before placing Schematic areas.

 Adding a New Schematic Type to Your Project